geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 And then there's another one as well for UDMA buff that can accept the PCI bar address.

 ##### **Wozeparrot** [[00:40:49](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2449)]
-Uh...
+Uh..
 No, no, there's a patch for UDMA buff that lets it accept a PCI bar address.

 ##### **Geohot or Chenyu** [[00:40:55](https://www.youtube.com/watch?v=nNXwJ320Dww&t=2455)]
 It's on an Intel tree, I believe.